 The region is also home to a network of different social service agencies.
 Please consult the Community Directory for more information.

-Highways 36, 55 and 881 intersect just outside of the hamlet of Lac La Biche.
+There are over 1,000 kilometres of roadways in the County, and Highways 36, 55 and 881 intersect just outside of the hamlet of Lac La Biche.
 These highways are major transportation corridors, putting Lac La Biche County at an important junction midway between Edmonton and Fort McMurray.

 Cold Lake: 147 kilometres (1.5 hours)